 The artist and pilgrim, soulful travelers in parallel realms, are by nature similar; like Siamese twins, they are connected by the tissue of desire to experience the world directly.
 Phil Cousineau – The Art of Pilgrimage: The Seeker's Guide to Making Travel Sacred

 A few kilometres from the historical village of Eygalières in Provence, Southern France lies the charming boutique Provencal 15th century homestead Mas des Pelerins.
 Meaning ‘house of pilgrims’, Mas des Pelerins was once a pilgrims’ inn; a dwelling of rest for ‘wanderers with purpose’ on the pilgrimage route of St Jacques de Compostelle through France to Spain.
-History tells of the weary travelers who saw candlelight burning in the turret and sought food and rest in the grand stone house before setting off on the road again.
+History tells of the weary travellers who saw candlelight burning in the turret and sought food and rest in the grand stone house before setting off on the road again.

 Today, its warm golden light and wide-open doors invite pilgrims, on their own creative journeys, to replenish their skillset and ignite imagination.
-Let the rustic burnt amber gates close behind you, amble through the two hectares of olive groves, and immerse yourself within a space of nourishment and enlightenment.
+Let the rustic burnt amber gates close behind you, amble through the four hectares of olive groves, and immerse yourself within a space of nourishment and enlightenment.

-Learn some mother tongue from Madame Ginsberg, steep yourself in the historical splendor of Eygalières, and savour every last drop of rose at the local vineyard.
+Learn some mother tongue from Madame Ginsberg, steep yourself in the historical splendour of Eygalières, and savour every last drop of rose at the local vineyard.
 Delight in garden soirées, sense the stillness of the night air, or fancy yourself a leisurely game of petanque.
-Cap off your night with a tipple at the saloon bar, gaze at the starry starry night sky, and devour fresh baguette, cheese, café au lait, and croissants a plenty each morning.
+Cap off your night with a tipple at the saloon bar, gaze at the starry starry night sky, and devour fresh baguette, cheese, café au lait, and pastries a plenty each morning.